 RAISING THE STANDARD FOR HOSPITALITY SAFETY & SALES

 Message from Steve Guidry: "People ask me beyond seeing a clear void in the community, was there any outside inspiration?
 I say well that's just it, there is an unbelievable void.
 It was and is literally baptism by fire in most venues when it comes to safety and security training.
 You're hired, you put on a uniform, and the next thing you know, you're supposed to know how to handle four violent and verbally aggressive intoxicated individuals?
-Or know what to do in a fire?
+Or know what to do in case of an active shooter?
 Or how to handle a robbery?
 Or what to do when someone takes their shirt off and throws it at you when you're bartending?
 For me it was problem, after problem, after problem, with only my best judgement on how to handle each situation...that's where it began honestly.
 When I sat down and put pen to paper I realized there were numerous contributing factors to building and maintaining a safe environment...all while attempting to entertain people.
-I really couldn't believe no one had tried to help my community with a legitimate program, probably because there are so many moving parts and the time it would take to pull it off.
+I really couldn't believe no one had tried to help my community with a comprehensive and authentic program, a view from the trenches if you will, probably because there are so many moving parts and the time it would take to pull it off.
 In addition, as I thought about it, it would have to be written by someone who has been in the business for years or else it would be another bulls*** seminar that no one would care to listen to or sit through.
-It couldn't be written by a policeman, an alderman, or an insurance agent...the message had to come from a seasoned and moderately successful hospitality personality.
+It couldn't be written by a policeman or an insurance agent...the message had to come from a seasoned hospitality personality...so why not me?
 I know that there are a lot of terrible training courses out there in this world...and I knew this couldn't be one of those.
 My final inspiration to begin to climb this mountain came after a phone call I received on New Year's Eve, around 4pm, 2007, from one of my cousins.
 I was stocking the bar getting ready to bartend at Morgan St. Brewery in St. Louis...getting ready for the biggest bar night of the year when my phone rang.
-It was my cousin Josh, he said, 'hey man, I've got really bad news'...
+It was my cousin Josh, he said, 'Hey man, I've got really bad news'...

 NEW YEAR'S EVE 2007